phonegap/phonegap-docs/docs/en/edge/guide/overview/index.md

 application components.
 (See Embedding WebViews for details.)

 A _plugin_ interface is available for Cordova and native components to communicate with each other.
+This enables you to invoke native code from JavaScript.
 As of version 3.0, plugins provide bindings to standard device APIs.
 Third-party plugins provide additional bindings to features not necessarily available on all platforms.
-You can also develop your own plugins, as described in Plugin Development Guide.
+You can find these third-party plugins in the [plugin registry](http://plugins.cordova.io) and use them in your application.
+You can also develop your own plugins, as described in the Plugin Development Guide.
 Plugins may be necessary, for example, to communicate between Cordova and custom native components.